 HOW DO I FILE A COMPLAINT ON AN OFFICER?

-You may mail the completed form or deliver it in person to the Carrboro Police Department.
-You may also email the form to the Chief of Police.
+- You may mail the completed form or deliver it in person to the Carrboro Police Department.
+You may also send the form by email to the Chief of Police.
 You can also fax the form to 919-942-4473, labeled with ATTN: Chief of Police.

 HOW DOES THE COMPLAINT PROCESS WORK?

 Once a complaint is received, it is handed over to the Criminal Investigations Division for investigation.
 The Lieutenant in charge of this division will conduct an Internal Affairs investigation of the incident using all resources at his or her disposal.
 Once the investigation is completed, the complainant will receive a limited release of findings.
 In accordance with N.C.
 G.S.
 132-1.4 which covers public employees and the release of personal information, it is not possible for the Carrboro Police Department to release any information pertaining to any punishments or corrective measures that were taken as a result of the complaint.